Skip to main content

 • Running rows are not the main entry point for deep inspection.
 Open a completed run when you want the full detail sheet and trace view.

-• Async webhook details are only visible when the selected run actually used async delivery.
+• Callback delivery details are only visible when the selected run actually used callback delivery.

-See also: Publishing and Versioning, Async and Webhooks, and Run with API
+See also: Publishing and Versioning, Callback Delivery and Webhook Triggers, and Run with API